 Steve invests at the intersection of design, technology, and business: at the sweet spot where a product meets a real user need, is built atop a unique insight or technological breakthrough, and has the potential to be a massive business.

-He is drawn to founders with two predilections: first, an itch for solving real problems.
-Having spent the initial five years of his career designing products at IDEO, Steve gravitates towards product-first founders, who understand how to build technology that delights and improves the lives of its users.
+He is drawn to founders with two predilections: First, having spent the initial five years of his career designing products at IDEO, Steve gravitates towards product-first founders, who understand how to build technology that delights and improves the lives of its users.
 Second, he is drawn to founders who want to solve consequential problems.
 Steve is excited by entrepreneurs who are trying to use technology as a lever to better the world and create something of deep and lasting impact.

 Steve invests across all of Foundation Capital’s practice areas and he co-leads the firm’s crypto practice.
 His companies span the gamut from enterprise and fintech to frontier tech and design.
 Steve led Foundation’s investments in Anomalo, Bolt Threads, Cerebras Systems, Control4 [CTRL], Framer, KeeperTax, Loft Orbital, Mantle, Mode, Northstar, OAK Networks, Pocket (acquired by Mozilla), Portals, PrivateCore (acquired by Facebook), Simple Habit, Stripe, Sunrun [RUN], and Threads.
 And he co-led the firm’s investments in Brave, ForUsAll, Outerbounds, and Solana [SOL].